buddhist-uni/buddhist-uni.github.io/_content/essays/drops-of-nectarous-advice_chokyi-lodro.md

   - "https://drive.google.com/file/d/1knhW4I4nLr2PlEQ5YZmZkit7TInIi6Ph/view?usp=sharing"
 course: tibetan
 tags:
-  - path
-  - problems
+  - monastic-advice
 year: 2021
 publisher: "Lotsawa House"
 pages: 1
 ---

+> the vows of a bhikṣu,
+The root of the teachings,
-> In short, protect your very own mind
+guard them as you would your very own eyes.
-With stable mindfulness, vigilance and caution.

-Pith instructions of Jamyang Khyentse Chökyi Lodrö to unnamed Tulku.
+Some life advice to an unnamed Tulku.